Prithimpassa family

-The Prithimpassa family, also known as the Nawabs of Longla, are an Shia royal family from the Prithimpassa Union, Kulaura Upazila, Moulvibazar, Sylhet, Bangladesh.
+The Prithimpassa family, also known as the Nawabs of Longla, are a Shia royal family from the Prithimpassa Union, Kulaura Upazila, Moulvibazar, Sylhet, Bangladesh.
 The family was of the erstwhile feudal nobility of East Bengal.
 They played important roles in the Indian Rebellion of 1857, the Partition of India and Sylhet referendum in 1947, and the Bangladesh Liberation War of 1971.

 Origin

-The family was founded by Sakhi Salamat, a Shi'ite Persian nobleman from Khorasan Province, Greater Khorasan an area near the Afghanistan-Iran Border which falls in present day Iran.
+The family was founded by Sakhi Salamat, a Shi'ite Persian nobleman from Khorasan province, Greater Khorasan an area near the Afghanistan-Iran border which falls in present-day Iran.
 Salamat had arrived in the Indian subcontinent at the end of the 15th century.
 After initially residing at the court of the Lodi sultans of Delhi, he later moved to Sylhet, where he was granted land in the Prithimpassa mouza (located in the pargana of Longla) and first married the daughter of Birchandra Narayan, a Hindu prince of the Ita royal family in Rajnagar mouza.